 Every year (since 1934) in February Menton hosts the Lemon Festival.

 Beautiful displays and processions around the citrus fruit, with many festive events organised on the same theme (fete-du-citron.com).

 As is the case elsewhere on the Riviera, Menton's sunny and mild conditions attract many people, several of them well-known artists and writers; for example, New Zealand writer Katherine Mansfield (1888-1923) spent a year in Menton (in villa Isola-Bella, on the street later named after her).

-The spring day this picture was taken it was sunny, but there was strong and dry wind blowing in from the sea, allowing for great visibility but making the air feel quite chilly.
+Previous pictures on this page date from 2012; I went back in April 2018, and the weather was pretty much the same, so I can repeat my words ad verbatim: The spring day this picture was taken it was sunny, but there was strong and dry wind blowing in from the sea, allowing for great visibility but making the air feel quite chilly.
 As soon as the winds die down though, the warm sunshine makes the Mentonnais beach a very pleasant place!

 Jean Cocteau (1889-1963), French poet and artist, created his own musuem in the 17th century fort called the Bastion, on the seafront.
 Work on display includes drawings, tapestries, watercolours, pastels, ceramics and mosaics made of pebbles.

 The museum also houses temporary exhibitions from artists around the world.

 A stroll through the town will let you discover the typical Menton architecture, mosaics, churches and gardens of Menton.